 Juridisch Loket – Legal Counter

-The Juridisch Loket has been created to provide you with free legal information and advice on matters regarding employment issues, family issues, social security (benefits), rent and housing law, alien affairs, problems regarding products bought or services rendered (consumer issues), criminal law, neighbor problems, permits and driver’s licenses.
-If you require actual legal assistance, the Juridisch Loket can recommend a lawyer or mediator and can inform you of whether you qualify for subsidized legal aid from either one of these.
+If you require actual legal assistance, the Juridisch Loket can recommend a lawyer or mediator.
+They can also inform you of whether you qualify for subsidized legal aid, from either one of these.
 To find a Juridisch Loket near you, visit www.juridischloket.nl and click on bezoek een vestiging.

 Legal Aid Bureaus

 Many lawyers offer free introductory consultations.
-The first consultation lasts about thirty minutes, during which the lawyer will examine your case and recommend any steps you should take.
-Be sure to ask in advance whether – and what – the lawyer charges for the first consultation.
+The first consultation lasts about thirty minutes.
+During this time, the lawyer will examine your case and recommend any steps you should take.
+Be sure to ask in advance whether, and how much, the lawyer will charge you for the first consultation.

 For more information, visit www.gecertificeerdemediators.nl.